Pula Travel Guide

 Things to do in Pula: The Cape Kamenjak

-Shipwreck diving along the coast of Cape Kamenjak
+Shipwreck Diving Along the Coast of Cape Kamenjak

 If you are diving fan, don’t skip shipwreck adventure around the Admiral ship „Vis“, bulit in 1956 and owned by Tito, located 250 metres off the coast at the depth of 32 metres along the beautiful Cape Kamenjak.
 The Istrian coast is already well-known for shipwreck diving so put one more location on your diving map.

-Brijuni National Park
+Explore Brijuni National Park

 Brijuni National Park contact for tour booking: